wagtail/wagtail/docs/contributing/documentation_guidelines.md

 We generally want to favor Markdown over reStructuredText, to make it as simple as possible for newcomers to make documentation contributions to Wagtail.
 Always prefer Markdown, unless the document’s formatting highly depends on reStructuredText syntax.

 If you want to use a specific Sphinx directive, consult with core contributors to see whether its usage is justified, and document its expected usage on this page.

+### Markdown in reStructuredText

+Conversely, do not use Markdown syntax in places where reStructuredText is required.
+A common mistake is writing Markdown-style inline `` `code` `` (with single backticks) inside Python code docstrings and inside `eval-rst` directives.
+This is not supported and will not render correctly.

 ### Arbitrary HTML